djryanj/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of the Azure Migrate portal blade, with the '+Assess' button highlighted.](images/Exercise1/start-assess.png)

-2. On the Assess servers blade, enter **SmartHotelAssessment** as the assessment name.
+2. On the Assess servers blade, leave the Assessment type as 'Azure VM', and the Discovery source as 'Machines discovered from Azure Migrate appliance.'
+Enter **SmartHotelAssessment** as the assessment name.

     ![Screenshot of the Azure Migrate 'Assess servers' blade, showing the assessment name.](images/Exercise1/assess-servers-1.png)